Sydney Science Trail FAQs

 Payment options will be included on the invoice, including credit card options.
 American Express, cash and cheque payments are not accepted under any circumstances.

-Once issued, invoices are final with payment terms of 30 days.
+Once issued, invoices are final with payment terms of 14 days (unless bookings are made after 27 June, where payment terms are 7 days).

-Diverse Learners Day tickets for the Friday can only be booked online and must be paid at the time of booking.
-Changes to these bookings can be made up to COB 5 August by contacting [email protected].
+Tickets for the Diverse Learner Program can only be booked online and must be paid at the time of booking.
+Changes to these bookings can be made up to COB 4 July 2025 by contacting [email protected].

 What is the cost per student?

-Participation is $20 (incl. gst) per student.
+Participation is $25 (incl.
+GST) per student.
 Supervising teachers or educators do not incur a cost as duty of care remains the responsibility of the booked school or group.

 A minimum charge of 20 students per school group applies.

-There is no minimum booking for the Diverse Learners Day.
+There is no minimum booking for the Diverse Learners Program.

 Are any subsidies available?

-Through the generous support of the Australian Museum Foundation and the Neilson Foundation, A Day at the Museum is supporting 500 eligible primary and secondary students with free entry to the Sydney Science Trail.
+Through the generous support of the Australian Museum Foundation, the Neilson Foundation and generous donors of the Botanic Gardens of Sydney, we are pleased to offer eligible primary and secondary students, free entry to the Sydney Science Trail.

 Eligible students include those from Australian primary and secondary schools with an Index of Community Socio-Educational Advantage (ICSEA) value of less than 1000, or a special school, as defined by the Australian Curriculum Assessment and Reporting Authority (ACARA).